Eat up! What’s on the Menu in Yellowstone

 “You can’t just run down the street to the grocery store if you run out of butter,” quips the executive chef for the park’s 13 eateries.

-	Dean, who started as a seasonal dishwasher at Yellowstone in 1986, has been executive chef for Yellowstone National Park Lodges for the past two years.
-The job puts him in charge of creating menus, overseeing staff training and purchasing supplies for the park’s seven full-service dining rooms, three cafeterias, three snack shops/burger spots and assorted bars and lounges, plus eight dining rooms and five pubs reserved for Yellowstone employees.
+Dean, who started as a seasonal dishwasher at Yellowstone in 1986, has been executive chef for Yellowstone National Park Lodges since 2018.
+The job puts him in charge of creating menus, overseeing staff training, and purchasing supplies for the park’s seven full-service dining rooms, three cafeterias, three snack shops/burger spots, and assorted bars and lounges, plus eight dining rooms and five pubs reserved for Yellowstone employees.

 In fact, any dish incorporating huckleberries is a guaranteed winner, Dean notes.
 The impossible-to-cultivate berry grows wild in the region and must be harvested by hand.
 You can savor its sweet/tart flavor in pancake syrup on breakfast tables throughout the park; in the smoked half chicken with huckleberry-chipotle barbecue sauce at Roosevelt Lodge; in the white chocolate and huckleberry cheesecake at Old Faithful Snow Lodge; and in the huckleberry crème brûlée in the Grant Village Dining Room.
 A best-selling ice cream flavor in the park: huckleberry, made by Big Dipper Ice Cream, a homegrown Montana enterprise.

 Big Dipper isn’t the only local supplier of ingredients to the park’s eateries.
 Xanterra Travel Collection, which operates restaurants and lodgings in Yellowstone, contracts with many local ranchers, farmers and other nearby food purveyors in a quest to provide fresh, sustainable fare and support local enterprises.